PrishalRadia/Pairs_Trading_Strat/README.md

 The spread with the rolling hedge ratio can be seen below:
 ![image](https://github.com/PrishalRadia/Pairs_Trading_Strat/assets/140926795/75e2c977-a5f9-4142-8b98-21048fd61eb8)

-Using a Bollinger Band strategy similar to the one in the book Algorithmic Trading by Ernest Chan, we
+Using a Bollinger Band strategy similar to the one in the book Algorithmic Trading by Ernest Chan, we short the spread (